 Elman Law Group’s Lead Attorney, Tony Elman, is a personal injury trial lawyer.
 Over the last 20+ years Elman Law Group has handled over 10,000 Illinois personal injury lawsuits.

 During this 20+ year period, Elman Law Group has built a reputation for its courtroom trial performance, including getting large verdicts for smaller cases.
 In fact, because of these court trial accomplishments, many well-known law firms choose to have Elman Law Group take cases to court.

-To immediately speak directly with a trial lawyer from the Elman Law Group, call (773) 392-8182 at any time.
+To speak directly to Tony Elman, Lead Attorney of the Elman Law Group, call (773) 392-8182 at any time.
 This legal consultation is free.

 Elman Law Group works on a “contingency” basis…Elman Law Group’s clients never pay a fee unless and until they receive monetary compensation.